Alan Stewart of Darnley: Life

 The son of John Stewart of Darnley and Elizabeth, daughter of Donnchadh, Earl of Lennox, Darnley accompanied his father and brothers to fight in France.

-Following his father's death at the Battle of the Herrings in 1429 during the Siege of Orléans, Darnley inherited his father's title of the Lordships of Aubigny and Concressault, but not the County of Évreux, nor the Lordship of Aubigny.
+Following his father's death at the Battle of the Herrings in 1429 during the Siege of Orléans, Darnley inherited his father's title of the Lordship of Concressault, but not the County of Évreux, nor the Lordship of Aubigny.
 He also inherited the title of Constable of the Scottish Army in France, and the chieftaincy of the Stewarts of Darnley.

 By 1437, he had resigned his French territories to his younger brother, Sir John Stewart and returned to Scotland.

 He became involved in a blood feud with the Boyd family of Dean Castle.
-Darnley was killed in 1439 by Sir Thomas Boyd of Kilmarnock, his death was later avenged by his youngest brother Alexander Stewart at the Battle of Craignaught Hill.
+Darnley was killed in 1439 by Sir Thomas Boyd of Kilmarnock, his death was avenged later that summer by his youngest brother Alexander Stewart at the Battle of Craignaught Hill.